githubixx/ansible-role-docker/README.md

 docker_group: "docker"
 docker_uid: 666
 docker_gid: 666

 # Directory to store Docker binaries.
 Should be in your search PATH!
 docker_bin_dir: "/usr/local/bin"

+# For Archlinux the values of this variable can either be "iptables" or
+# "nftables".
+For all other OSes "iptables" is a requirement as Docker
+# depends on "iptables" command.
+In case of Archlinux "nftables" also
+# includes "iptables" so both work.
+#
+# Ubuntu 18.04, 20.04 and Debian 10 only provides "iptables".
+#
+# Ubuntu 22.04 and Debian 11 allows to install "iptables" and "nftables"
+# in parallel.
+#
+# So for Archlinux if either "iptables" or "iptables-nft" package is
+# already installed this role won't change anything.
+For all other OSes
+# "iptables" package is a requirement.
+So even if "nftables" package is
+# already installed this role will install "iptables" package.
+#
+# Possible values:
+# - iptables # Possible for all supported OSes
+# - nftables # Only for Archlinux
+docker_firewall_flavor: "iptables"

 # Settings for "dockerd" daemon.
 Will be provided as parameter to "dockerd" in
 # systemd service file for Docker.
 These variables and it's values can be